Glossary of automotive design: P

+Like many manufacturers, Hudson adopted ponton styling for its postwar models.
+The front and rear fenders of this 1950 Commodore form an uninterrupted surface along the side of the car.

 A 1930s–1960s design genre when distinct running boards and fully articulated fenders became less common and bodywork began to enclose the full width and uninterrupted length of a car in a markedly bulbous, slab-sided fashion.